alexxycarlsson/hkrnews/README.md

 Welcome to HKR News, the _slightly_ better and _barely_ more beautiful version of the popular news site Hacker News.
 Because let's be real, the original design was just too much to handle.

+## TODO

+-   Implement lazy loading scroll.
+-   Implement New, Threads, Past, Comments, Ask, Show, Jobs, Submit, and Login.
+(If possible)
+-   Make a better design for the comments section.
+(Like discord kinda)

 ## API

 We utilize the [Hacker News API](https://github.com/HackerNews/API) to retrieve the latest stories and comments from Hacker News.
 Because, why not?
 Might as well use something that already exists.